opendatasoft/ods-documentation/source/editing_pages/integrate_content.rst

 Contact form
 ^^^^^^^^^^^^

-This directive inserts a form that users can use to contact the domain's administrators.
+This widget inserts a form that users can use to contact the domain's administrators.
 It uses reCaptcha to make sure anonymous users cannot spam the administrators.

 .. ifconfig:: language == 'en'